-Assessment is mostly through reports, practical write-ups and the research project (C1-C4).
+Assessment is mostly through reports and practical write-ups (C1-C4).
 Reports have an element of reporting on process as well as results at Stage 1 and 2.
 As part of the final report for the Environmental Science Field Class 2, students are required to detail their process of scoping and then designing a short field-based project.
 Laboratory skills are assessed by means of a laboratory reports (in 'Soils in the Terrestrial Environment' and a number of other modules).
+Reports at Stage 3 are required to be in a technical/ consultancy format or presented as outline research papers.
+The final MEnv project provides an integrated assessment of the practical skills developed within the programmes.